 The problem with using just a password for authentication is that it doesn't prove the person logging in is you.
 Actually, all it proves is that you know your password.

-In essence, two-factor authentication means the use of something besides your username and password to prove your identity.
+In essence, two-factor authentication (shortened 2FA or TFA), which is also commonly referred to as two-step verification, means the use of something besides your username and password to prove your identity.
 Typically, it is a code that you receive via text message or which is generated through an app you have installed on your mobile phone.

 Along with that, biometrics can also serve as secondary tool to verify identity.
 In fact, biometric technology is no longer the fodder of Hollywood secret agent movies.
 Just think of how Windows Hello uses facial recognition mechanisms via your built-in webcam or fingerprint sensors to sign you in to your Windows 10 devices without having to type in a password, or the way Apple’s Touch ID sensor on your iPhone or iPad authenticates your payments for Apple Pay.